How Camera Lenses Affect Image Quality | Unlocking the Secrets

 Lens Design and Aberrations:

-1. Chromatic aberration: This occurs when different wavelengths of light refract at slightly different angles, resulting in color fringing, especially noticeable at high-contrast edges.
+1. Chromatic aberration: This occurs when different wavelengths of light refract at slightly different angles, resulting in colour fringing, especially noticeable at high-contrast edges.

-2. Spherical aberration: When light rays passing through the edges of a lens focus at a different point than those through the center, resulting in softness or blurring.
+2. Spherical aberration: When light rays passing through the edges of a lens focus at a different point than those through the centre, resulting in softness or blurring.

 3. Coma: This aberration causes points of light to appear comet-shaped or distorted towards the edges of the frame.